bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It is an object representation of HTML elements of a webpage.

 2. What is an event?
+It is action we can tell the DOM to do like a click, keypress, mouseleave.
+It returns an object know as the event object as well.

 3. What is an event listener?
+An event listener is a function that takes two arguments and fires when a event is triggered.

 4. Why would we convert a NodeList into an Array?
+We would convert a NodeList into an array if we need to loop through the array to manage data.

 5. What is a component?
+A component is made up of a html part, css part, and javascript part.
+They work in unison to provide ultimate custimization and reuseability.

 ### Git Set up